RichCollinson/design-system/README.md

 - [ ] Make components live (html, css, js)
 - [ ] Create a front-end framework based on the design system
 - [ ] Create starter packs that allows people to get up and running quickly

+## Tips for updating the website

+- It takes 3-10 seconds for the code to generate and update from markdown to the HTML site, so you’ll need some patience to see changes!
+- The H1 doesn’t come with the underline style, you need to add the line yourself to the markdown.
+- Make sure to keep the “layout” and “title” on every page.
+- Reference the internal img folder only in order to retrieve image files.
+Don’t put the entire location in there.
+E.g. /img/image.png is correct, and /design-system/components/img/image.png will not work.
+- Avoid tables at all costs.
+If you really, really have to, refer to use github’s markdown style for it, and you’ll probably have to get a dev to create a style for the website.
+- Give a useful description to your commit, for version control.